The Differential Fluid and transmission fluid are oils that play a significant part in your car’s performance.

 If your vehicle has clean and up-to-date transmission fluid, it could be beneficial to prevent your car from any damage.

-Also, the transfer cases have shown the detrimental impact on the engine, so you should always use the correct motor oil for your vehicle.
+Also, the transfer cases have shown a detrimental impact on the engine, so you should always use the correct motor oil for your vehicle.

 Some Additional Information